fogbow/fogbowcloud.org/content/pages/install-fogbow.md

 section: install
 index: 7

-Install fogbow infrastructure
+Install a Fogbow infrastructure
 ==========
-This tutorial provides a easy way to deploy the entire fogbow infrastructure.
+This tutorial provides an easy way to deploy the entire fogbow infrastructure.

 ## Pre-installation

-Before performing the installation is necessary to make some administrative settings.
+Before performing the installation it is necessary to make some administrative settings.

 ### Hosts

-Is necessary to have two hosts **dmz-host** and **internal-host**, at least the **dmz-host** must have a public IP address.
+It is necessary to have two hosts **dmz-host** and **internal-host**, at least the **dmz-host** must have a public IP address.

 ### Firewall configuration

-O **dmz-host** deve ficar na DMZ (Demilitarized Zone) com as seguintes portas liberadas:
+The **dmz-host** should be at the DMZ (Demilitarized Zone) with the following ports open:

 1. XMPP server to server communication port (**Default**: *5327*);
-2. Reverse tunnel ssh ports range;
+2. Reverse tunnel ssh port range;
-3. Reverse tunnel external services ports range.
+3. Reverse tunnel service port range.

 ### DNS configuration

-É necessário configurar o DNS para que a partir do **XMPP ID** a.k.a **member-site-id** seja possível se comunicar com o **dmz-host** via troca de mensagens XMPP.
-Ou seja, é necessário associar o **XMPP ID** ao IP público do **dmz-host**.
+It is necessary to configure the DNS to enable the **dmz-host** to receive XMPP messages.
+This DNS entry is the **XMPP ID** a.k.a **member-site-id** of the Fogbow installation.
+This configuration associates the public IP of the **dmz-host** to its **XMPP ID**.

 ### Cloud configuration

-É necessário criar um usuário para que seja possível o fogbow middleware criar e administrar recursos na cloud.
+Fogbow uses a Mapper plugin to map federation users to users that are known in the local cloud.
+The simplest way to do that is to create a single user in the local cloud that is used to map any federation user that submits requests.
+The credentials used by this user to get access to resources in the local cloud are used to configure the Mapper plugin (details will be presented later).

 ## Installation